grqphical/llmcord/README.md

 ## Roadmap

-I may or may not add these features later on so feel free to make a PR and implement these features.
+I may or may not add these features later on.

 - [x] Custom API Handlers (ability to define your own plugins to work with non-OpenAI compatible APIs)